iviviano/Algorithms/Grading/HW2.md

 Problem  5:         10/10
 Problem  6:         10/10 Nice implementation.
 Problem  7:         10/10
-Problem  8:         10/10 Nice use of assoc
+Problem  8:         10/10 Nice use of assoc and member for this problem.
 TOTAL:              100/100
 ```